-- 3. Completed Project.
-Three (3) copies of the final adopted or accepted project, including one (1) in digital format.
-When GIS shapefiles have been created as part of the project, a functional digital version of that GIS data shall be provided to the County Planning Commission. - 4.
-Consultant Invoicing.
-A copy of all consultant invoices pertaining to the project.
+- a.
+Plans or Ordinances: Two (2) paper copies and one (1) digital format of final plans or ordinances adopted under the MPC shall be forwarded to the Grant Administrator. - b.
+Planning Studies: One (1) paper copy and one (1) digital format of final planning studies shall be forwarded to the Grant Administrator. - c.
+All projects: When GIS shapefiles have been created as part of the project, a functional digital version of that GIS data shall be provided to the County Planning Commission upon request. - 4.
+Consultant Invoicing: A copy of all consultant invoices pertaining to the project.
 If the invoices contain items not related to the project, they shall not be reimbursed.
 In such cases, the project-related items eligible for reimbursement shall be specifically identified on the invoices. - 5.
-Municipal Payment.
-A copy of municipal canceled check(s) in payment of eligible project expenses shall be provided.
-In-lieu of canceled checks, bank statements or other documentation which clearly indicate proof of payment related to the project may be submitted. - 6.
-Additional Information.
-The County reserves the right to request additional documentation prior to processing the municipal reimbursement request.
+Municipal Payment: A copy of municipal canceled check(s) in payment of eligible project expenses shall be provided.
+In-lieu of canceled checks, bank statements or other documentation which clearly indicate proof of payment related to the project may be submitted.

+6. Additional Information: The County reserves the right to request additional documentation prior to processing the municipal reimbursement request.